presnick/ProgramsInformationPeople/_sources/RESTAPIs/RequestURLs.rst

     url = baseurl + "?" + urllib.urlencode(params)

 Now you try it.
-Use the pattern above to create the following url ``http://bar.com/goodstuff?q=chocolate&frosted=no``
+Use the pattern above to fetch the page at the following url, and print the .url attribute to make sure that's really the page you're getting.
+``http://bar.com/goodstuff?q=chocolate&frosted=no``

-We don't have the urllib module in the browser environment, so you'll have to try this on your local computer, by creating a file and then executing it with your native python interpreter.
+We don't have the requests module in the browser environment, so you'll have to try this on your local computer, by creating a file and then executing it with your native python interpreter.